 Nowadays, these “unfinished” maple fretboards that aren’t glossy are treated with oils beforehand to help keep the wood healthy and protected while giving you the appearance of raw wood.

-Therefore, to clean unfinished maple fretboards and keep them conditioned, you’ll want to take an oil-based approach to it.
+Therefore, to clean unfinished maple fretboards and keep them conditioned, you’ll want to take an oil-based approach.
 Here are some options that are non-abrasive and safe to use on a maple fretboard:

 - Mineral Oil